arangodb/spring-data/docs/Drivers/SpringData/Reference/Repositories/Queries/QueryMethods.md

 ### @BindVars

 In addition you can use a method parameter of type `Map<String, Object>` annotated with `@BindVars` as your bind parameters.
-You can then fill the map with any parameter used in the query. (see [here](https://www.arangodb.com/docs/stable/aql/fundamentals-bind-parameters.html#bind-parameters) for more Information about Bind Parameters).
+You can then fill the map with any parameter used in the query (also see [AQL Bind Parameters](https://www.arangodb.com/docs/stable/aql/fundamentals-bind-parameters.html#bind-parameters)).

 ```java
 public interface MyRepository extends ArangoRepository<Customer, String>{